 ‘Indeed you will be asked about me on the Day of Judgement.
 What are you going to say?
 Allah will ask you.
 What are you going to say?’

-We ask Allah Almighty to enable us to protect the Sunnah of the Prophet (peace be on him) to live by the Qur’an and Sunnah, educate ourselves and live by them and die by them.
+We ask Allah Almighty to enable us to protect the Sunnah of the Prophet (peace be on him) to live by the Qur’an and Sunnah, educate ourselves, our children, our community and live by them and die by them.

-Khutbah delivered by Shaykh Haytham Tamim at Xhamia Shqiptareve on 14th December 2018.
+Khutbah delivered by Shaykh Haytham Tamim at Xhamia Shqiptareve on 14th December 2018.o it

 Transcribed by A Khan